gomorpheus/morpheus-docs/getting_started/advanced/configuring_multi_tenancy_accounts.adoc.rst

 ==== Accounts

-There are essentially two types of accounts in {morpheus}
+There are essentially two types of accounts in |morpheus|

 Master Account Sub Accounts

-During the initial setup of a {morpheus} Appliance, the Master Account is created.
+During the initial setup of a |morpheus| Appliance, the Master Account is created.
 All accounts created in addition to this Master Account are sub-accounts.
 There can only be one Master Account, and sub-accounts cannot become the Master Account.
 The delineation between the Master